raphaelmansuy/elitizon/README.md

 ## Company Overview

-ELITIZON is strategically positioned in Hong Kong with a curated network of top-tier European freelance experts.
+ELITIZON Ltd, established in Hong Kong in 2020, is strategically positioned with a curated network of top-tier worldwide experts.
 We provide world-class consulting services that bridge Eastern business acumen with Western technical innovation.

+Since our inception, we've evolved from a venture studio offering (2021) to securing major data strategy and AI consulting contracts with European companies (2022), expanding into Generative AI consulting (2023), and developing our international network of top worldwide experts in Data, ML and AI (2025).

 ## Services

 ### 🏗️ Data Engineering

 - Data Pipeline Architecture
 - Real-time Data Processing
 - Cloud Data Platforms (AWS, Azure, GCP)